manpagez: man pages & more

 or equal to expr2, do body and increment variable by expr3; if

-is then tested whether it is greater than or equal to expr2.
+negative, in which case variable is then tested whether it is

-be any character not occurring in body.
+character not in body.

 if expr then X if-true X [else Y if-false Y]